17 Visualization

 ggplot(penguins, aes(x = bill_length_mm, y = body_mass_g)) +

 Complex calculations inside aes().
-Move them to mutate() first (Chapter 14). aes(x = log(value + 1) / max(value)) is hard to read and hard to debug.
-Create the column, then map it.
+Move them to mutate() first (Chapter 14).
+Something like aes(x = log(value + 1) / max(value)) is hard to read and harder to debug; create the column, then map it.

 Overloading a single plot.
-Too many colors, too many geoms, too much data.
+Too many colors, too many geoms, too much data crammed into one frame.
 If a plot is hard to read, split it into facets or separate plots.
 A simpler plot almost always communicates better.

-Most ggplot2 errors are not about syntax.
-They are about structure: the data is in the wrong shape, the mapping is in the wrong place, or the wrong composition operator is connecting the layers.
-When a plot doesn’t look right, check the data and the mappings before adjusting visual parameters.
-The grammar tells you where the problem is, if you listen to it.
+Most ggplot2 errors aren’t really about syntax.
+They are about structure: the data is in the wrong shape, the mapping is in the wrong place, or the wrong composition operator connects the layers.
+When a plot doesn’t look right, check the data and the mappings before adjusting visual parameters, because the grammar tells you where the problem is if you listen to it.

 17.10 Saving plots